okankop/MFF-pytorch/README.md

 ```

 ### Acknowledgement
+This project is built on top of the codebase [TSN-pytorch](https://github.com/yjxiong/temporal-segment-networks).
 We thank Yuanjun Xiong for releasing [TSN-Pytorch codebase](https://github.com/yjxiong/temporal-segment-networks), which we build our work on top.
 We also thank Bolei Zhou for the insprational work [Temporal Segment Networks](https://arxiv.org/pdf/1711.08496.pdf), from which we imported [process_dataset.py](https://github.com/metalbubble/TRN-pytorch/blob/master/process_dataset.py) to our project.